 ADA Title II: State and Local Public Entities Must Be Accessible

 Title II prohibits disability discrimination by all public entities at the federal, state, and local level.
 For example, schools, courts, police departments, public libraries, and public universities must comply with Title II.
 Compliance is required regardless of whether they receive federal funding.

 Title II mandates that state and local governments:

 - May not refuse to allow a person with a disability to participate in a service, program, or activity simply because the person has a disability.

 - Must provide programs and services in an integrated setting, unless separate or different measures are necessary to ensure equal opportunity.

-- Shall operate their programs so that, when viewed in their entirety, they are readily accessible to and usable by individuals with disabilities.
+- Must operate programs so that, when viewed in their entirety, they are readily accessible to and usable by individuals with disabilities.

 Title II also applies to employment in public entities, meaning disabled employees must not be barred from performing responsibilities because of inaccessible processes or procedures.
 State and local entities need to caption videos for internal communication and training, as well as public-facing material.

 Under Title III, no individual may be discriminated against on the basis of disability with regards to the full and equal enjoyment of the goods and services at any place of public accommodation.